mobxjs/mobx/docs/observable-state.md

 It can only annotate properties declared by its own class definition.
 If a sub or superclass introduces observable fields, it will have to call `makeObservable` for those properties itself.

+**TypeScript note:** you should pass class constructor name as a generic argument to `makeObservable`, like this:

+`makeObservable<MyStore>(this, { myField: observable })`.

-**TypeScript note:** when decorating private properties, you can pass the private property names as a generic argument to `makeObservable` to suppress the compile error about the field not existing, like this:
+And when decorating private properties, you can pass the private property names as a generic argument to `makeObservable` to suppress the compile error about the field not existing, like this:

-`makeObservable<"myPrivateField" | "myOtherPrivateField>(this, { myPrivateField: observable })`.
+`makeObservable<MyStore, "myPrivateField" | "myPrivateField2">(this, { myPrivateField: observable, myPrivateField2: observable })`.

 </details>